Keyfactor/keyfactor-go-client-sdk/v25/api/keyfactor/v1/docs/TemplatesTemplateRetrievalResponse.md

 `func (o *TemplatesTemplateRetrievalResponse) UnsetDeleteWithArchivedKey()`

 UnsetDeleteWithArchivedKey ensures that no value is present for DeleteWithArchivedKey, not even an explicit nil
+### GetManageability

+`func (o *TemplatesTemplateRetrievalResponse) GetManageability() KeyfactorPlatformExtensionsEnumsTemplateDetailsManageability`

+GetManageability returns the Manageability field if non-nil, zero value otherwise.

+### GetManageabilityOk

+`func (o *TemplatesTemplateRetrievalResponse) GetManageabilityOk() (*KeyfactorPlatformExtensionsEnumsTemplateDetailsManageability, bool)`

+GetManageabilityOk returns a tuple with the Manageability field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetManageability

+`func (o *TemplatesTemplateRetrievalResponse) SetManageability(v KeyfactorPlatformExtensionsEnumsTemplateDetailsManageability)`

+SetManageability sets Manageability field to given value.

+### HasManageability

+`func (o *TemplatesTemplateRetrievalResponse) HasManageability() bool`

+HasManageability returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)